NFL franchise moves and mergers

 Throughout the years, a number of teams in the National Football League (NFL) have either moved or merged.

-In the early years, the NFL was not stable and teams moved frequently to survive, or folded only to be resurrected in a different city with the same players and owners, while the Great Depression era saw the movement of most surviving small-town NFL teams to larger cities to ensure survival, and franchise mergers were also popular during World War II in response to the exodus of players to war service.
-Few, if any, of these relocations and mergers were accompanied with widespread controversy.
+In its early years, the NFL was not stable and teams moved frequently to survive, or folded only to be resurrected in a different city with the same players and owners.
+The Great Depression era saw most small-town NFL teams move to larger cities.
+Several franchises merged during World War II because many players were in the military.
+Few, if any, of these moves and mergers drew much controversy.